slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 ## Updating a message

-Let\'s say you have a bot which posts the status of a request.
-When that request changes, you\'ll want to update the message to reflect it\'s state.
+Let's say you have a bot which posts the status of a request.
+When that request changes, you'll want to update the message to reflect it's state.

 ``` python